tressc/arena/README.md

 This project uses Firebase for authentication and persistant storage.
 If you would like to run this project locally, you will first need to initialize a Firebase project following [this guide](https://firebase.google.com/docs/web/setup).

-Once initialized, from the Firebase project dashboard, enable `Email/Password` and `Google` Sign-in providers under `Authentication > Sign-in methods`.
+Once initialized, from the Firebase project dashboard enable `Email/Password` and `Google` sign-in providers under `Authentication > Sign-in methods`.
 Further, add a database and create a collection called `users` under `Firestore Database > Data`.

 Create a `.env` file the root project directory and add the following environment variables.
 Replace the `***`'s with values copied from your personal Firebase project dashboard under `Project Overview > General` and `Project Overview > Service Accounts`.
+For the latter, you will need to generate a new private key which will also provide a JSON file with the configuration values.

 ```
 # client app config